Toward a measurement of the effective gauge field and the Born-Huang potential with atoms in chip traps: Beyond the Born-Oppenheimer approximation

 The two terms proportional to $\rho^2$ correspond to an energy shift whereas the two terms proportional to $\rho^4r^2$ correspond to modification of the trap frequency.
-However, the preceding formula cannot be compared directly to the numerical results since at large distances $\rho r\gg 1$ , the two last terms in $h_{++}$ leads to an effective centrifugal potential

-which is independent of $\rho$.
+However, the preceding formula cannot be compared directly to the numerical results since at large distances $\rho r\gg 1$ , the two last terms in $h_{++}$ leads to an effective centrifugal potential $(-m+\frac{3}{4})r^{-2}$, which is independent of $\rho$.
 This shows that, although ${\bf A}_{+}$ and $\phi_+$ are small perturbations to the $h_{00}$, the resulting energy shift has to be computed using their exact expressions, not just their Taylor expansion around $r=0$.
 Furthermore, in the adiabatic regime, the decay rates can be obtained from the Fermi golden rule.
-Assuming that one can approximate the scattering states as plane waves $\psi_0(r) \approx e^{ikr}$, i.e., neglecting the fact that $r$ is a radial coordinate, the decay rates are proportional to the modulus square of the Fourier transform $| \psi^{(n)}_{+} (k) |^2$ of the harmonic trap wave functions, taken at the $k$ corresponding to the energy of the bound state, i.e., such that $\frac{k^2}{2}=E_n+\frac{1}{\rho^2}$.
+Assuming that one can approximate the scattering states as plane waves $\psi_0(r) \approx e^{ikr}$, i.e., neglecting the fact that $r$ is a radial coordinate, the decay rates are proportional to the modulus square of the Fourier transform $\vert \psi^{(n)}_{+} (k) \vert ^2$ of the harmonic trap wave functions, taken at the $k$ corresponding to the energy of the bound state, i.e., such that $\frac{k^2}{2}=E_n+\frac{1}{\rho^2}$.
 At first order the decay is dominated by the Gaussian decay of the wave function $e^{-r^2/2}$, such that one has: